cmstas/Software/alexBeamer/README.md

     - This gives you text only.
 I can't figure out how to detect when there's too much text (without a huge, error-prone function), but you can manually change the size with option --size N, where N can be anywhere from -5 to +4).
   - TextPlot("plot", "options");
     - This gives you text on the left (fill with name->Text()) and an image on the right.
     - Options are --label X, --labelColor red, and --labelUnderline, to label the figure
+  - Plot("plot", "options");
+    - This gives you an image only.
+You can add a title in the usual way if you want a title as well (most images will be larger if no title).
+    - Options are --label X, --labelColor red, and --labelUnderline, to label the figure

 ###Other options